mtisby/cinemaSave/readme.md

 <p>This project is a web app made to  <a href="#">here</a></p>

 ## 💻 What it does
-<p>*Catchy name* is a Pinterest-style web app which allows users organize movies into boards, find similar movies, and get a movie recommendation based on a specified genre and streaming platform</p>
+<p>Cinema Save is a Pinterest-style web app which allows users organize movies into boards, find similar movies, and get a movie recommendation based on a specified genre and streaming platform</p>

 <ul>
     <li>Login or Register</li>